LauraVrkmp/Programmeerproject/REPORT.md

 I easily managed to obtain my specified minimal viable product by including all the topics I aimed for, adding interactivity for both menu changes and country selection in the map of Europe.
 There is however improvement possible on the final product.

 More interactivity would have been possible by updating the map and line graph upon country selection in the bar chart.
 The same goes for updating map, bar graph and time slider upon year selection in the line graph.
-Updating the time slider would have added a new element of interactivity, thus both forms of figure updating were left out.
+Updating the time slider would have added a completely new element of interactivity, thus both forms of figure updating were left out for now.

 In the current bar chart, it is sometimes not very clear for which country data is missing.
 The data value can also be very low compared to other countries.
 A more explicit 'unknown', is wished for.